henry-eigen/tla_tf/README.md

 The code for the loss itself is contained in utils/tla.py

-tla_example.ipynb shows how tla is used for adversarial training
+tla_example.ipynb shows how tla is used for adversarial training.
+All hyperparameters and attack details are taken from the paper.

 ### Use details: